BRIDGE for Employability

 All major reports point out that a large section of the Indian workforce is in the unorganised sector.
 Through the ongoing skill development programs, Bosch has developed successful models but on its own can only contribute to a small extent to solve this problem.
 To support the scalability through the Govt. and other companies, Bosch is also extending its expertise in capacity building initiatives.

+Employability Training and Techno-Solutions are the focus areas of Bosch’s CSR approach.
+Tell us about some of the recent initiatives.
 To help reduce youth unemployment and underemployment in the society, especially among the underprivileged groups, Bosch started a unique short-term job-oriented program in 2013 known as the BRIDGE (Bosch’s Response to India’s Development and Growth through Employability Enhancement) program as part of its CSR initiatives.
 The key objective of this program is to give training opportunity to unemployed school dropout youth and help them to enter into the mainstream of economy.

 The exclusive focus on the Bosch BRIDGE program is underprivileged youth (18 to 25 years) who are in the NEET (Not in Education, Employment and Training) category.
 By imparting Vocational Training for 3 months, Bosch tries to support the students in reshaping their lives by providing training and job placement assistance.
 The training includes soft skills, life skills, job-specific and industry-specific skills that match with potential job requirements of various service sector employers.

 Bosch has developed three different vocational training models:

 • The first is a long-term career-oriented Apprenticeship Program provided at the award-winning Bosch